Below you will find short summaries and links to the following videos:

 Dealing with Fallout from Leaving the Drama Triangle

-Escaping the Drama Triangle: Identifying and Avoiding Target Words
+Escaping the Drama Triangle: Identifying and Avoiding Toxic Words

 The Drama Triangle, consisting of the three roles of Victim, Persecutor, and Rescuer, is a powerful concept for understanding how and why we are individually, culturally, and socially stuck as individuals and as collectives.
 This immersion in dysfunctional drama disrupts development, peace of mind, and transpersonal access not only in our waking relationships, but in our thoughts and night time dreams.
 Therefore, a clear understanding of this important concept as well as learning ways to avoid the Drama Triangle is fundamental to learning to listen in a deep and integral way not only to each other, but to ourselves.